Wednesday, April 27, 2016

 Why is it so important to celebrate Pesach with our family?
 Originally, we would slaughter the Pesach sacrifice and share it with our extended family as the Torah commands:

-ספר שמות יב (כא) וַיִּקְרָא משֶׁה לְכָל זִקְנֵי יִשְׂרָאֵל וַיֹּאמֶר אֲלֵהֶם מִשְׁכוּ וּקְחוּ לָכֶם צֹאן לְמִשְׁפְּחֹתֵיכֶם וְשַׁחֲטוּ הַפָּסַח:
+ספר שמות יב פסוק כא וַיִּקְרָא משֶׁה לְכָל זִקְנֵי יִשְׂרָאֵל וַיֹּאמֶר אֲלֵהֶם מִשְׁכוּ וּקְחוּ לָכֶם צֹאן לְמִשְׁפְּחֹתֵיכֶם וְשַׁחֲטוּ הַפָּסַח:

 “Draw out, and pick out a sheep for your families and slaughter the Pesach sacrifice” (Shemot 12:21).

-The Pesach Hagaddah opens with raising the tray of matzot while proclaiming: “This is the bread of affliction that our fathers ate in the land of Egypt.
+Include Whoever is Hungry and Lonely in your Pesach Seder The Pesach Hagaddah opens with raising the tray of matzot while proclaiming: “This is the bread of affliction that our fathers ate in the land of Egypt.
 Whoever is hungry, let him come and eat; whoever is in need, let him come and join the Pesach Seder.”
 With these words, we declare that anyone off the street is welcome to our Pesach Seder.
 We learn from these words of the Hagaddah, that it is a special mitzvah to include the hungry and the poor in our Pesach Seder.
 Witnessing my friend Alona’s predicament, I realized that being hungry and poor is not limited to physical hunger.
 Especially today, spiritual and emotional hunger is rising in the world.
-In spite of having a network of friends on social media, an increasing number of people, whether young or old, find themselves lonely and left out when the holiday comes around.
+Despite having a network of friends on social media, an increasing number of people, whether young or old, find themselves lonely and left out when the holiday comes around.
 It is, therefore, a special mitzvah to reach out and invite extended family, singles, and those who live away from family for Pesach.
 Next time, when anyone asks to come for our Seder, even if it is not someone in the family, we may think twice before answering, “For the Seder- we are full.”
 Otherwise, how can we recite the opening words of the Hagaddah, “Whoever is in need, let him come and conduct the Seder” without feeling like a hypocrite?

 Family Unification Brings Redemption